MetOffice/CDDS/docs/tutorials/quickstart.md

     ```

 For simplicity this tutorial relies on many of the default values, and eliminates unused options to reduce the request to its most minimal form.
+Below two example requests are provided, one for use at the Met Office and other on JASMIN.
-The highlighted lines indicate those that the user may need to modify to run this example.
+The highlighted lines in each request indicate fields that the user may need to modify to run this example successfully.

-=== "Met Office"
+=== "Met Office request.cfg"

     ```ini hl_lines="20 21 29 30"
     [metadata]